 Digital technology is increasingly working its way into every aspect of our daily lives, from phones to cars and from the workplace to the classroom.

-There are, however, a few key questions involved when examining the effect of technology upon education.
+There are, however, a few key questions involved when examining the effect of technology on education.

 In terms of major educational developments, technology has found a new role in some revolutionary ways: